bmay51213/bmay51213.github.io/_posts/2020-06-23-predictiveanalyticspython.md

-Based on removing the 10 point classifier as predictors, the Decision Tree did perform worse though with the hyperparameter tuning that was used before, the model had fairly positive results except for the Suspect class with a lower F1 score as compared to Normal and Pathologic categories
+Based on removing the 10 point classifier as predictors, the Decision Tree did perform worse.
+The model had fairly positive results except for the Suspect class with a lower F1 score as compared to Normal and Pathologic categories

 ## Random Forest Classifiers